 S$800 for the full day course.
 S$3000 for an all access pass to all our future programmes and advanced courses.
 50% of your ticket will always be donated to an arts non-profit.

 The price includes a set lunch and drinks.

-Every attendee of our courses are entitled to a free consultation with our team on starting or developing a collection.
+Every attendee of our courses is entitled to a free consultation with our team on starting or developing a collection.

 Syed Muhammad Hafiz